aessa7/CSE6242OAN_Final_Project_Team86/gei_visualization_details.md

 ### Feature Breakdown Table

-This **transparency mechanism** addresses a fundamental limitation of composite indices—scores are inherently abstract without visibility into constituent factors.
+This **transparency mechanism** addresses a fundamental limitation of composite indices-scores are inherently abstract without visibility into constituent factors.
 Below the map canvas, an expandable data table presents the top 10 contributing features for each of three GEI domains: Health, Socioeconomic, and Environment.
 Each feature row displays three values: a human-readable label describing the metric, the raw measured value for the census tract, and the percentile rank indicating how the tract compares to all U.S. tracts.

 The table enables users to understand why a particular tract received its score, identifying specific metrics driving the overall assessment.
-For instance, a tract with high GEI score might reveal elevated asthma rates, low insurance coverage, and proximity to industrial facilities as primary contributors.
+For instance, a tract with a high GEI score might reveal elevated asthma rates, low insurance coverage, and proximity to industrial facilities as primary contributors.

 ---